jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 # Configuring security

-This section introduces some security features inherent in Remote Provisioners.
+This section introduces some security features inherent in Gateway Provisioners.

 ## KERNEL_USERNAME